 PIP Pretrial Conference scheduled at 9:30AM will be going forward via Zoom.
 All parties shall sign in/dial in using the conference call information located on the 15th Judicial Circuit PIP webpage.
 We encourage parties to submit stipulations and waivers timely.

 All UMC events will be held via Zoom conference meeting until further notice.
 As of July 1, Division RD will be using the same Zoom meeting ID and Password for all UMC sessions.
 If you do not receive this information when setting your case in OLS, please contact the JA at CAD-DivisionRD@pbcgov.org so that it can be included in the Notice of Hearing.

 If parties object to the use of a group Zoom conference for UMC, they are encouraged to set their event during any special set time available in the 15th Circuit OLS and provide the Court with the details for electronic appearance on the Notice of Hearing filed.

-Any parties who resolve issues previously set on UMC may cancel the event and submit proposed orders to the Court via Online Scheduling.
+Any parties who resolve issues previously set on UMC must cancel the event and may submit proposed orders to the Court via Online Scheduling.

 Special Set Hearings

 All special set hearings will be conducted electronically and should be set through the 15th Circuit Online Scheduling.
 Please note: parties can now schedule 15, 30, 45 and 60-minute hearings without emailing the Judicial Assistant for dates and times.